Skip to content

 Provisioning

 Provisioning hooks execute in the VM via vsock, identically to Firecracker.
-Directory credentials are mounted via VirtioFS; single-file credentials are transferred via tar-over-vsock.
-Both are set up before hooks run.
+Mounts are bound via VirtioFS before hooks run.

 For the full sequence of operations during create, start, stop, and delete (including how VZ differs from other backends), see Shed Lifecycle.
 For hook configuration, see Provisioning.